 A. It is recommended that you do, but it is not required.
 Beginning March 26, you can start to add classes to your "Backpack" in Wolverine Access.
 Backpacking courses allows you to quickly add those classes all at once when your registration appointment time opens.
 However, be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
 If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open class at that time.

 Q. When is my registration appointment time?

-A. The University assigns registration appointment times for undergraduate students between November 25 and December 12.
+A. The University assigns registration appointment times for undergraduate students starting April 7.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting November 13.
+You can view your assigned time on Wolverine Access starting March 26.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?

-A. You do not need to register exactly at your appointment time, but some classes will fill quickly, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2014.
+A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2014.